 Page Quality Indicator

-If a user stays on a page for a long time, it means that they are interested in their content.
-Apparently they are informative enough to hold it on the page or on multiple pages for a long time.
+If a user stays on a page for a long time, it means that they are interested in the content.
+Apparently, they are informative enough to hold it on the page or on multiple pages for a long time.
 If the average length of stay is very short, this can have two causes:

 A Short Dwell Time Can Also Be Good for Users